 PRO TIP: Consider having a structured Closure Plan as part of your Sales Process.

-But since many sales processes don’t ask the salesperson to create closure plans with buyers, when the first push comes, this often is the first time a salesperson can gain real insight to an accurate close date.
+But since many sales processes don’t ask the salesperson to create closure plans with buyers, when the first push comes, this is often the first time a salesperson can gain real insight to an accurate close date.

 If you’re coaching the rep effectively in the pipeline review, the salesperson will ask the buyer when the deal can close, so there’s no guesswork.